athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Equipment/Salve of Antiparalysis (Greater).md

 **Bulk** L; **Size** med
 **Usage** held-in-two-hands

-**Activate** `pf2:1`(manipulate)
+**Activate** `pf2:1` (manipulate)

 * * *

 Applying this filmy salve to a creature helps it overcome magical paralysis.
-If the creature is petrified, it returns to normal, and for removing paralysis, the salve’s counteract modifier is +31 and its counteract rank is 6th.
+If the creature is petrified, it returns to normal, and for removing paralysis, the salve's counteract modifier is +31 and its counteract rank is 6th.

 *Source: Pathfinder GM Core*
 *ORC*